-- 1. Access to a desktop or laptop (iPhone is not acceptable) - 2.
+- 1. Access to a desktop or laptop (iPhone or iPad are unacceptable) - 2.
 Regular access to high-speed Broadband Internet connection - 3.
 Webcam (most laptops have built-in webcams) - 4.
 Headset with microphone - 5.
 Software (Windows 10 or higher)

 Non-Discrimination Policy